5

 Do Short Sale Negotiators Charge Any Fees?

-When considering hiring a short sale processing company, one of the important questions you should ask is: does the company charge fees for their service?
+When considering hiring a short sale processing company, one of the important questions you should ask is: Does the company charge fees for its service?
 And more importantly, who pays for these fees?

-Avoid any surprises by asking the processor up front on what your costs will be!
+Avoid any surprises by asking the processor upfront what your costs will be!

 If you would like a professional short sale negotiator to assess your situation and handle your short sale at no cost to you, fill out this form right here.